-Visit Bhutan where Gross National Happiness ranks before the Gross Domestic Product.
+Visit Bhutan, where Gross National Happiness ranks before the Gross Domestic Product.
 It is the country that introduced the concept of the Happiness index as well.
-Pay a visit to Tiger’s Nest which has become Bhutan’s identity.
+Pay a visit to Tiger’s Nest, which has become Bhutan’s identity.
 The monastery perched on a cliff is one of the holy places of Bhutan.
 Immerge in the spiritual vibe of Bhutan and experience the warm local hospitality.
 It is also an opportunity to get closer to nature.
 Create memories for a lifetime with Third Rock Adventure’s Marvelous Western Bhutan Tour!

-|Day 1||Arrival in Paro, explore Paro and drive to Thimphu (1hour 30 minutes/55km)|
+|Day 1||Arrival in Paro, explore Paro and drive to Thimphu - 1 hour flight 1:30 hours (55km) drive|

 |Day 2||Thimphu Tour|

-|Day 3||Drive from Thimphu to Punakha (2-3 hours/85km) and Punakha Sightseeing|
+|Day 3||Drive from Thimphu to Punakha and Punakha Sightseeing - 2 to 3 hours (85km) drive|

-|Day 4||Drive from Punakha to Phobjikha (2-3hours/81km) and explore Phobjikha village - 2 to 3 hours (81km) drive|
+|Day 4||Drive from Punakha to Phobjikha and explore Phobjikha village - 2 to 3 hours (81km) drive|

-|Day 5||Drive from Phobjikha to Paro (5 hours/176km) and Paro Tour|
+|Day 5||Drive from Phobjikha to Paro and Paro Tour - 5 to 6 hours (176km) drive|

-|Day 6||Hike to Tiger’s Nest Monastery (around 5 to 6 hours)|
+|Day 6||Hike to Tiger’s Nest Monastery - 5 to 6 hours hike|